 Pamela Tsang Wu advises clients in the natural gas, oil, and electric power industries before the Federal Energy Regulatory Commission (FERC), the Commodity Futures Trading Commission (CFTC), and the Pipeline and Hazardous Materials Safety Administration (PHMSA) of the US Department of Transportation on rate, regulatory, and transaction matters.
-Pam’s practice focuses on representing clients in administrative litigation before the FERC, advising and defending clients subject to FERC and CFTC investigations, and assisting clients in developing and implementing effective compliance programs.
+Pam’s practice focuses on representing clients in administrative litigation before FERC in rate and tariff proceedings, advising and defending clients in FERC and CFTC investigations, and advising clients seeking to acquire or divest assets.

 Pam advises clients on compliance with the Natural Gas Act, the Interstate Commerce Act, and FERC-regulated gas and oil tariffs.
-She represents shippers that transport natural gas, crude, and liquids in litigation before FERC and the Texas Railroad Commission on the rates, terms, and conditions of service under the Natural Gas Act and the Interstate Commerce Act.
+She represents shippers that transport natural gas, crude, and liquids in litigation before FERC and the Texas Railroad Commission on the rates, terms, and conditions of service.
 She also advises clients on the rules and requirements administered by the PHMSA and represents them in matters before the PHMSA.

 Additionally, Pam advises clients on compliance with FERC’s rules administered under the Federal Power Act, compliance with Independent System Operator (ISO) and Regional Transmission Organization (RTO) rules, issues that arise in transmission infrastructure development, and regulatory requirements applicable to acquisitions and divestitures.